Elite Trails for Elite Skiers

 Ski Shops, Restaurants, Hotels

 It would not be right to discuss the Birkebeiner ski trails without mentioning the professional infrastructure that has grown up around this ingrained cross country ski culture.
-Two high-end ski shops, New Moon in Hayward and both Riverbrook Bike and Ski in Seeley and Riverbrook Bike and Ski Hayward, draw elite and other high level skiers.
+Two high-end ski shops, New Moon and Riverbrook Bike and Ski in Hayward, draw elite and other high level skiers.
 Here area visitors can buy quality equipment and replace broken gear as needed.
 Both shops offer expert stone grinding and waxing.
 New Moon is well-known for its custom grind to match snow quality.
 Nearby Hayward has restaurants, clean hotel rooms and a hospital in case of an emergency.
 Skiers might also want to experience the creative and delicious cuisine of Rookery Pub Fine Dining or have a fresh, stone-oven baked pizza at Rivers Eatery.
 Both restaurants are located in Cable, which is also the home of the conveniently located Brick House Café downtown Cable, serving not only good food and yummy desserts, but also – hallelujah - good coffee.

 A Birkie Lifestyle